What is mammography?

 What is digital mammography?

-A digital mammogram uses the same x-ray technology as conventional mammograms, but instead of using film, solid-state detectors are used.
+A digital mammogram uses the same x-ray technology as conventional mammograms, but instead of using film, solid-state detectors are used to record the x-ray pattern passing through the breast.
 These detectors convert the x-rays that pass through them into electronic signals that are sent to a computer.
 The computer then converts these electronic signals into images that can be displayed on a monitor and also stored for later use.
-Several advantages of using digital mammography over film mammography include: the ability to manipulate the image contrast for better clarity, the ability to use computer-aided diagnosis, and the ability to easily transmit digital files to other experts for a second opinion.
+Several advantages of using digital mammography over film mammography include: the ability to manipulate the image contrast for better clarity, the ability to use computer-aided detection of abnormalities, and the ability to easily transmit digital files to other experts for a second opinion.
 In addition, digital mammograms may decrease the need for the re-takes, which are common with film mammography due to incorrect exposure techniques or problems with film development.
-As a result, digital mammography can lead to lower effective patient x-ray exposures.
+As a result, digital mammography can lead to lower x-ray exposures.
+To date, there is no evidence that digital mammography is better that film mammography for reducing a woman’s risk of dying from breast cancer, however, digital screening may be more accurate for finding cancers in younger women or women with dense breasts.
+Read more on the National Cancer Institute’s webpage on mammograms.

-Digital Breast Tomosynthesis is an FDA-approved method for breast cancer screening in which x-rays of the breast are taken at different angles to generate thin cross-sections.
-Computer software is then used to reconstruct these images into a 3D representation of the breast, similar to CT technology.
-Tomosynthesis differs from CT technology in that significantly fewer image slices are taken as compared to CT, in order to keep the radiation dose in line with 2D mammography.
-While tomosynthesis uses very low-dose x-rays, it is currently used in addition to 2D mammography, making the total radiation dose higher than standard mammography.
-A recent study found that digital breast tomosynthesis cut false-positive recall rates by 40%.
+Digital Breast Tomosynthesis, also known as 3D mammography, is an FDA-approved method for breast cancer screening in which x-rays of the breast are taken at different angles to generate thin cross-sections.
+The 3D representation of the breast is similar to the 3d images created by standard CT technology.
+Tomosynthesis differs from CT technology in that significantly fewer x-ray beams are projected through the breast than with CT and the x-ray exposure to the rest of the chest is dramatically reduced.
+Hence, the radiation dose delivered to the breast by tomosynthesis is similar to that delivered 2D mammography.
+While tomosynthesis uses very low-dose x-rays, it is currently most often used in addition to 2D mammography, making the total radiation dose higher than standard mammography.
+Early evaluations of 3D mammography suggest an improved detection of breast cancers than seen with 2D mammography, but extensive large-scale comparisons of tomosynthesis with 2D mammography in randomized studies are still in process.
+Therefore, researchers do not know with full certainty whether 3D mammography is better or worse than standard mammography at avoiding false-positive results and identifying early cancers in all types of patients.

 What are the limits of mammography?

 For certain types of breasts, mammograms can be difficult to interpret.
 This is because there is a wide variation in breast tissue density among women.
-Denser breasts are more difficult to image, and more difficult to diagnose.
+Denser breasts are more difficult to image, and more difficult to assess for tumor diagnosis.
 For this and other reasons, the sensitivity of mammography in detecting cancer can vary over a wide range.

 Are there risks?

 Because mammography uses x-rays to produce images of the breast, patients are exposed to a small amount of ionizing radiation.
+For most women, the benefits of regular mammograms outweigh the risks posed by this amount of radiation.
 The risk associated with this dose appears to be greater among younger women (under age 40).
 However, in some cases, the benefits of using mammography to detect breast cancer under age 40 may outweigh the risks of radiation exposure.
 For example, a mammogram may reveal that a suspicious mass is benign and, therefore, doesn’t need to be treated.
 Additionally, if a tumor is malignant and is caught early by mammogram, a surgeon may be able to remove it before it spreads and requires more aggressive treatment such as chemotherapy.

 What are examples of NIBIB-funded projects in breast cancer screening?